cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 - Strive to use smaller documents (~1K)
 - Create write-only documents where possible
 - Be aware of the cost to read and update **Jumbo Documents**
+- Consider **sibling documents** - one large with metadata, one small with the volatile attributes
+  - Example: Product and ProductOnHand documents

 #### Indexing